 Moments later, before you’ve even had a chance to open the menu, a suited staff member, presumably a sommelier or manager, asks if you’d like to order drinks or have any questions about the wine list.
 Fearing another intrusion, you obligingly order drinks.

 After the waiter delivers the cocktails, he recites the specials and asks if you need any help or if you’re ready to order.
-You haven’t even had a sip of your drink and he’s already badgering you to place the order.
+You haven’t even had a sip of your drink and he’s already badgering you into making menu decisions.

 “Sorry, we haven’t looked yet,” you say, summoning as much compassion as you can muster without showing you’re annoyed by his pestering.

 “I’m so sorry,” the waiter apologizes nervously, “I’ll can give you some more time.”
 He stands uncomfortably close to the table glaring at you and pounces like a bobcat the moment you put down your menus.